 Depending on what your teacher needs you to do, the objective might include the following sections.
 Click on the links to learn more:

 With each objective, you'll learn more about the story tied to the quest you're on.
 Note that your teacher could decide not to include a story.

 The task contains your teacher's instructions.
 For example, they could ask you to watch a video, complete a quiz online, fill in a worksheet, or submit a digital file via the "Assignment" section.

 If your teacher wants you to submit an assignment via Classcraft, they’ll assign a due date (and maybe even an early due date!) for when the assignment should be turned in.

 Click on the grey box to upload a file or drag and drop the file onto it.
+You can also hover your mouse over the paperclip icon to upload a file from your computer, Google Drive, or Microsoft OneDrive.
 File size is limited to 15 MB.
 (Keep in mind that larger files may take a little longer to upload.)
 Don't forget to click on the "Hand in" button when you're done!

 Note: If you need to make corrections after you've submitted your assignment, you can always re-upload the file.
 Make sure to do this before the due date has passed.

 If your teacher asked you to complete the assignment in Google Classroom, you'll need to submit your work via Google Classroom (in that case, you'll have to link your Google account to Classcraft if you haven't done so already).

 Later on, your teacher can review your work and provide a graded version for you to download, along with some possible feedback that you can read.